Meghan McCain Suffers Miscarriage: I Loved My Baby, and I Always Will

 "I had a miscarriage.
 I loved my baby, and I always will.
 To the end of my days I will remember this child—and whatever children come will not obscure that.
 I have love for my child.
 I have love for all the women who, like me, were briefly in the sisterhood of motherhood, hoping, praying and nursing joy within us, until the day the joy was over," she continued.

-The daytime TV personality then honored her late father, former U.S. Senator John McCain, by describing what she imagines has come of her daughter.
+The daytime TV personality then concluded the heartfelt essay by honoring her late father, former U.S. Senator John McCain.

 "When my father passed, I took refuge in the hope that someday we would be united in the hereafter.
 I still imagine that moment, even as I trust that a loving God will see it happen.
 Now I imagine it a bit differently.
 There is my father—and he is holding his granddaughter in his hands."